wey-gu/nebula-operator-kind/README.md

 ## How To Use

-Just call the following one liner from your Linux Machine with at least 4 vCPUs:
+Just call the following one liner from your Linux Machine:

 ```bash
 curl -sL nebula-kind.siwei.io/install.sh | bash